coremke/django-quill/README.md

 # TODO

-1. Better documentation on RTD.
+1. Better documentation.
 2. More tests.
-3. Image support.
-4. Better support for using outside of the admin.
+3. Better support for using outside of the admin.